Michael Crayton Email & Phone Number

 After my Sophomore year at Olin, I was selected to help start a NASA summer study with my physics professor/mentor and a small team of students.
 The goal of the program was to help NASA scientists improve their satellite mechanisms, while giving students a taste of real engineering with a hard deadline - the launch schedule.The program kicked off with a trip to the Goddard Space Flight Center, where we met the lead researchers and saw the experimental hardware under construction.
 I then served as project manager for one of the designs while contributing to engineering on two others.
 In addition to learning about design for cryogenic and high vibration environments, I was able to refine my SolidWorks and mechanical analysis abilities.At the end of the summer, I helped deliver and present manufactured solutions to the Goddard scientists which solved technical challenges for the following experiments: - adiabatic demagnetization refrigerator heat switch- far-infrared calibration jig- magnetometerNASA continued to offer this opportunity to Olin students several years thereafter.

-Michael Crayton Skills
+Michael Crayton education

-Frequently Asked Questions about Michael Crayton
+Frequently asked questions about Michael Crayton

 What company does Michael Crayton work for?

-Michael Crayton works for Mit Xpro
+Michael Crayton works for Mit Xpro.

-Michael Crayton's current role is Manager, Hardware Engineering | Manufacturing | Sustaining | Mechanical | Biotechnology | SolidWorks 3D CAD | Certified SAFe 5.1 Product Owner / Product Manager | Eagle Scout.
+Michael Crayton is listed as Manager, Hardware Engineering | Manufacturing | Sustaining | Mechanical | Biotechnology | SolidWorks 3D CAD | Certified SAFe 5.1 Product Owner / Product Manager | Eagle Scout at Mit Xpro.

 What is Michael Crayton's email address?

-What is Michael Crayton's direct phone number?
+What is Michael Crayton's phone number?

 What schools did Michael Crayton attend?